JSRocksHQ/harmonic/README.md

 ![harmonic logo](harmonic-logo.png)

-# Harmonic - The next static site generator
+# The next static site generator
 > Please note that this project is currently under development.
 Contributions are pretty welcome!

 Harmonic is being developed with some goals: